peigongdsd/blog0/notes/ZeroCyclesOnSurfaces-1.md

 ---

-## Why is Intermediate Jacobian a Complex Torus
+## Intermediate Jacobian is a Complex Torus

 An alternative definition of the intermediate jacobian is $$ J^r(X)=\mathrm{H}^{2r-1}(X,\mathbb{C})/(F^r)